 The menu in this wildlife garden is served a la carte throughout the year, and if you possess tentacles, wings, a beak or tail, your dietary prospects keep getting better.
 We sought to include as many varieties of fruit as possible, and the spatial topography, spread across three terraces, provided a range of microclimates.
 This approach produced shelter, diversity and engagement for creatures of varied provenance.
 From Rhubarb to Figs, Daylilies to Lemon, Grapes, Apples, Rosemary and Olives, there's plenty for us land mammals and our airborne friends; do try this at home – you simply must!

 The elongated terrace was reshaped into three distinct garden zones, where natural materials merge with low upkeep artificial grass.
-The city view is framed by a native, graceful Spindle tree, which enhances perspective as a sculptural focal point, while its multi-stemmed form withstands wind, producing remarkable autumn colour and beautiful scarlet berries which are highly appetising to birds.
-The Spindle is featured in a contemporary, circular white planter, yet allowed to grow wild and blend into the surrounding flora's sprawling nature – highlighting both the garden's seasonal transformation and our clients' bold roof terrace makeover project.
+The city view is framed by a native graceful Spindle tree which enhances perspective as a sculptural focal point, while its multi-stemmed form withstands wind, producing remarkable autumn colour and beautiful scarlet berries which are highly appetising to birds.
+The Spindle is featured in a contemporary circular white planter, yet allowed to grow wild and blend into the sprawling nature of its surrounding flora – highlighting both the garden's seasonal transformation and our clients' bold roof terrace makeover project.

 The Spindle is one of our most wildlife friendly trees, producing architectural beauty, autumnal glory and vital berries for birds.
 Fast-growing, reliable and resilient, Euonymus europaeus ‘Red Cascade’ is a first-rate selection, and we love planting it where suitable; under the feverish Clerkenwell sky, its berries glisten towards the Barbican terraces with an invigorating scarlet aura.
 The unusual stems contrast our circular white planter, highlighted by a drift of Lavender ‘Grosso’.